-- Open the Statistics page by choosing System > Statistics > RADIUS Proxy Targets. - 2.
-Use the View list to display the type of statistics you want to display. - Summary-Displays the number of authentication requests, accepts and reject messages, and the number of accounting requests and responses for each RADIUS proxy target. - Authentication Request Details-Displays the number of outstanding messages, retransmitted messages, and challenges, along with the most recent response time for the proxy target. - Authentication Request Diagnostics-Displays the number of timeouts, invalid secrets, incorrect requests, requests with invalid types, and dropped messages for each proxy target. - Accounting Request Types-Displays the number of outstanding messages and retransmitted messages, along with the most recent response time for the proxy target. - Accounting Request Diagnostics-Displays the number of timeouts, invalid secrets, incorrect requests, requests with invalid types, and dropped messages for each proxy target.

-3. Optionally, sort the messages by clicking a column header.
+- 1. Choose System > Statistics > Radius Proxy Targets to open the Statistics pange. - 2.
+Use the View list to display the type of statistics you want to display. - Summary-Displays the number of authentication requests, accepts and reject messages, and the number of accounting requests and responses for each RADIUS proxy target. - Authentication Request Details-Displays the number of outstanding messages, retransmitted messages, and challenges, along with the most recent response time for the proxy target. - Authentication Request Diagnostics-Displays the number of timeouts, invalid secrets, incorrect requests, requests with invalid types, and dropped messages for each proxy target. - Accounting Request Types-Displays the number of outstanding messages and retransmitted messages, along with the most recent response time for the proxy target. - Accounting Request Diagnostics-Displays the number of timeouts, invalid secrets, incorrect requests, requests with invalid types, and dropped messages for each proxy target. - 3.
+Optionally, sort the messages by clicking a column header.